Star Firearms : Sub-machine Guns

 The Z-62 is much more compact than the Z-45, largely due to a different layout, where the pistol grip is much closer to the magazine well.
 The overall tube length, and bolt travel are approximately the same.
 The buttstock rotates about a point near the pistol grip, so overlaps the rear of the tube as well.
 An unloaded weapon weighs 2.65kg (5.84 lbs).

 The weapon is made entirely of steel, except for plastic grip panels.
-Many components are machined, with stampings for the stock, tube, trigger assemblies and other exterior components only.
+Many components are machined, with stampings for the stock, tube, trigger assemblies and other exterior components only, all welded to themselves or to reinforcing frames to keep their shape.
 The barrel is 20 cm long (7.85") and it can fit 20, 30 or 40-round magazines.
 Magazines are ejected by pressing a button at the front of the trigger guard from right to left (as on the M-16).
-The rear sight is a flipover L type within protected wings, with aperatures regulated at 100 and 200 m.
+The rear sight is a flipover L type within protected wings, with aperatures marked for 100 and 200 m.
+The gun is zeroed so the 100 m aperature is also the "battle sight" so will hit within a few inches of the point of aim from 0 to 100 m.

 These weapons all fire from the open bolt position, but do not have a fixed firing pin.
 I am unclear as to how exactly this operates.